DaveBlooman/daveblooman.github.io/_posts/2016-08-28-how-to-ELB-with-ALB.md

 Bottom line is that the ALB is a pretty decent product from AWS, with features that make it easier to run microservices and container architectures.

-AWS Application Load Balancer [https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/)
+Read more on the [AWS Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/)